iambstha/tl-rest-api/README.md

 1. Import the Postman collection using the link provided.
 2. Make sure your local server is running.
 3. Use Postman to send requests to the endpoints and verify the responses.
-4. First register a user and get the username, then log in to get the access token that can be used to send requests in various endpoints.
+4. First register a user, then log in to get the access token that can be used to send requests in various endpoints.
+Remember, the jwt token generated can be set as variable in the postman collection, so that each request will be populated with the bearer token in the header.

 ## Feedback
 If you encounter any issues or have suggestions for improvement, feel free to open an issue in this repository or contact me directly.